 Once we completed the major remodeling projects in our new-to-us, twenty year old home, it took me a full year to get my breakfast area looking just the way that I wanted it to.
 I had several starts and stops and several fails along the way, but I can honestly say it was one of the most fun makeovers that I’ve ever completed.
-So – for this week’s “Best of Worthing Court”, I’d like to take a look back at that space and just how far it has come.
-This space includes several easy and affordable diy projects that you can copy and incorporate into your own home!
+So – for this week’s “Best of Worthing Court”, I’d like to take a look back at that dining room space and just how far it has come.
+This room includes several easy and affordable DIY projects that you can copy and incorporate into your own home!

 I shared when I came up with a kitchen and table linens storage solution, when I added a large printable above the bench (you can download a 9×11 copy of the printable HERE), when I made some changes to the gallery wall for fall, when I replaced the gallery wall with diy rustic industrial shelves and most recently was when I shared my Farmhouse Christmas Kitchen with you.
 But I wanted to come back today to take a closer look with all of the Christmas decorations removed and with the whole area pretty much back to normal.

-I admit that I was a little afraid when I pushed the button to order this fixture.
+I admit that I was a little afraid when I pushed the button to order this light fixture.
 It sounded so much larger than the dinky one that was previously in this space.
 Even though I felt that the size of it was exactly what this area called for, I was relieved when it was hung and looked just right.
 Just look at all that rope and nailhead goodness.

-I definitely think that a diy installation of a fixture this size is a two person job.
+I definitely think that a DIY installation of a light fixture this size is a two person job.
 Pookie installed it along with some help from my daughter’s fella.
 It isn’t that the fixture was hard to install – the connections are just like any other – but this was a bit too heavy for me to help him with.
 I would say that the hardest part of the whole installation was getting the plate that goes against the ceiling perfectly lined up so that it was straight.